Sandy-7061/CURD_Operation_In_SpringBoot/README.md

-# CRUD Operation with Spring Boot
+# CURD Operation with Spring Boot

 ## Description
 The **CRUD Operation with Spring Boot** project implements a robust RESTful API for managing department entities within a database.
 The application allows users to perform the following operations on departments: